-If a parent makes a written request for an initial evaluation for special education services to the director of special education services or an administrative employee of the school district or open enrollment charter school, the district or charter school must respond no later than 15 school days after receiving the request.
-At that time, the district or charter school must give the parent prior written notice of whether it agrees to or refuses to evaluate the student, along with a copy of the Notice of Procedural Safeguards.
-If the school district or charter school agrees to evaluate the student, it must also give the parent the opportunity to give written consent for the evaluation.
+If a legal guardian makes a written request for an initial evaluation for special education services to the Regional Special Program Directors or an administrative employee of the school district or open enrollment charter school, the district or charter school must respond no later than 15 school days after receiving the request.
+The campus must schedule an Admission Review and Dismissal meetings no more than 30 calendar days from the date of the report.
+At that time, the district or charter school must give the legal guardian prior written notice of whether it agrees to or refuses to evaluate the student, along with a copy of the Notice of Procedural Safeguards.
+If the school district or charter school agrees to evaluate the student, it must also give the legal guardian the opportunity to give written consent for the evaluation.